pramodkoujalagi/Erudite-MultiPDF-ChatBot/README.md

 - OpenAI: For generating embeddings and powering the language model
 - FAISS: For efficient similarity search and clustering of dense vectors
 - PyPDF2: For extracting text from PDF documents
-- Can use use source tools for generating embeddings from HuggingFace and GroqChat, Llama, Palm etc.
+- Can use open source tools for generating embeddings from HuggingFace and GroqChat, Llama, Palm etc.